Antidepressants: What the Research Actually Shows

 PubMed · Quantified

-The most honest single picture on this page.
+The most contested number in psychiatry.
 In an 8-week depression trial, roughly 6 in 10 people improve on the antidepressant — but about 4 in 10 improve on a sugar-pill placebo too.
-The drug's own added effect is the gap between those bars: real, but smaller than most people expect.
+Industry-funded marketing leads with the first number.
+The honest picture is the gap between the two bars — and independent researchers who got access to the FDA's unpublished trial data found that gap is smaller, and more selectively reported, than the published literature suggested.

 ~60%